 "My name is AnJohnson, and I..."
 Such a beginning focuses the whole message only on you.
 Instead, ask a question to keep the recipient interested.
 "Did you know that 50% of Americans have no savings for retirement?"
 Introduce yourself after you've got the recipient's attention.

-If you're writing a letter to a person you don't know personally, but you have some common ground, refer to them.
+If you're writing an email to a person you don't know personally, but you have some common ground, refer to them.
 For example, you could write, "I liked your usability presentation at the [company name] meeting last month," or "I read your latest article on [topic] in [company name] publication."